programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 - geojson.io (from mapbox)
 - javascript and jquery

-Optional: If you wish to follow along with pre-made scripts you can download them **TO FIX: ADD LINK HERE WHEN LESSON IS COMPLETE**
+Optional: If you wish to follow along with pre-made scripts you can [download them](../assets/webmap-exercises).

 To set up your working environment:
 1. Create a directory for this project where you will keep all of your scripts and files that you will work from
 2. If you have a text editor where you can work from the directory of your project, import that directory.
 You can use editors such as [TextWrangler](http://www.barebones.com/products/textwrangler/) for OS X, [Notepad++](https://notepad-plus-plus.org/) for Windows, or [Sublime Text](http://www.sublimetext.com/).
 If you are using a code editor such as Sublime Text, to import the folder you could drag and drop the folder that you want to work from into your editor window.
 Once you've done that, the directory will appear on the left hand sidebar as you root folder.
 If you click on your folder, you'll be able to see the contents of your folder.
 Importing a folder allows you to easily work with the files in your project.
 If you need to work with multiple files and directories in directories, this will make it easier to search through these files, switch between them while you're working and keep you organized.
-3. Recommended http://docs.python-guide.org/en/latest/dev/virtualenvs/ (Should I talk about virtualenvs?) **TO FIX: talk about virtualenvs?**
+3. (Optional) It is recommended to use a [Python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to store the dependencies and versions required for your specific project.

 ### Getting Data: Download the CSV

 We're going to start with a plain comma-separated values (CSV) data file and create a web map from it.

 The data file can be downloaded here: https://raw.githubusercontent.com/programminghistorian/jekyll/tree/gh-pages/assets/webmap-tutorial-files/census-historic-population-borough.csv.
 You can grab this by either opening the link in your browser and saving the page, or you can use the curl command from your command line:

-**TO FIX: make sure the link to csv from proghist jekyll is working**

 ```curl  https://raw.githubusercontent.com/programminghistorian/jekyll/tree/gh-pages/assets/webmap-tutorial-files/census-historic-population-borough.csv > census-historic-population-borough.csv ```